Prayer For Pregnant Women

 There are many types of prayer that are beneficial for pregnant women.
 One common type of prayer is called “The Lord’s Prayer” or the “Our Father” prayer.
 This prayer is often used to guide prenatal development and is thought to have protective qualities for the unborn child[1].
 Other helpful prayers for pregnant women include praise songs, scriptures, confessionals, and meditation prayers[2].
 It is important to find a prayer that works best for you and your family so that you can benefit from its powerful blessings throughout your pregnancy.

-READ: Prayer For My Girlfriend
+READ: The 700 Club Prayer For Healing

 Choosing the right time to pray